 Another vaccine, Cervarix, helps prevent infection from two different types of HPV (types 16 and 18).
 So, this vaccine is effective against cervical cancer, but the patient will still be at risk of developing genital warts.

 All of these vaccines are safe.

-Sexual contact — shunning people who have genital warts or HPV can decrease your risk of becoming infected with HPV.
-However, from a practical point of view this is tough, as many people are infected with HPV and do not have any visible warts.
-Areas not covered by the condom can spread HPV from one person to another; condoms do not provide complete protection against warts or HPV.
+Shunning people who have genital warts or HPV can decrease your risk of becoming infected with HPV.
+However, in a realistic sense, this is tough as many people are infected with HPV and do not have any visible warts.
+And even if you wear condoms during intercourse, there are parts of the genitals that are not covered by the condom.
+Therefore, they aren't completely effective when it comes to protecting a person from sexual transmission of HPV.

 If you have genital warts or HPV and you are concerned about infecting your sex partner, have a candid talk before you have sex.
 Clarify that you have HPV and that it is very frequent and a lot of people are without any symptoms of illness.